act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-not-based-on-color-alone-88407d.md

 ---
 id: 88407d
-name: Inline link has distinguishable style not based on color alone or content that indicates it is a link
+name: Inline link has either distinguishable style not based on color (hue) alone or content that indicates it is a link
 rule_type: atomic
 description: |
-  This rule checks that inline links are distinguishable from the surrounding text through a difference in style not based on color alone or have content that indicates they are links.
+  This rule checks that inline links are distinguishable from the surrounding text through a difference in style not based on color (hue) alone or have content that indicates they are links.
 accessibility_requirements:
 input_aspects:
   - DOM Tree